takuya-takeuchi/Demo/MachineLearning/scikit-learn/02_SGDClassifier2OnnxRuntime/README.md

 ## Abstracts

-* How to use SGDClassifier
+* How to convert saved model of SGDClassifier to onnx
-  * You can use custom dataset
+* How to use onnxruntime

 ## Requirements